-There are any number of reasons that an garage door remote can stop functioning.
+There are any number of reasons that a garage door remote doesn’t work.
 Obviously, this is a situation that can cause a lot of frustration for homeowners.
-Maybe you solve it simply by disconnecting the door from the remote, and that’s a kind of solution until the first time it is pouring rain and your wife has to get out of the car to manually open the garage door.
+Maybe you solve it simply by disconnecting the door from the remote.
+That’s an okay solution until the first time it is pouring rain and your wife has to get out of the car to manually open the garage door.

 If you spent the night in the dog house over dead batteries, you’ll probably feel silly.
 But it’s a fact that most people think when their garage door stops working it is because of some serious issue.
-But frequently it’s nothing more than the garage door remote in your car needs new batteries.
-You can test the opener in your garage, and if it functions properly but isn’t receiving a signal from the remote, it’s probably a simple issue of a dead battery.
+But frequently, it’s an easy fix.
+It could be nothing more than the garage door remote in your car needs new batteries.
+First, test the opener in your garage.
+If it functions properly but isn’t receiving a signal from the remote, it’s probably a simple issue of a dead battery.

 A dead battery in the garage remote is a simple fix for any homeowner.

 Likewise, if your opener in your garage isn’t hardwired but is simply plugged in to an outlet, be sure it is still plugged in.

 Your Photo Eye Is Out of Alignment

 Any garage door opener installed since the early 1990s has a Photo Eye.
 This is a safety measure that prevents the garage door from closing if there is an obstruction underneath it.

 These Photo Eyes are typically installed around ankle height on your garage door tracks.
 The Photo Eye can get dirty or get bumped and misaligned.
 A homeowner can visually inspect the Photo Eye.
 If it is dirty, you can clean it in the same way you would clean a camera lens, with a soft cloth and streak-free cleaner.